diegollopis/neuromancer/README.md

 # How to Use
 - Clone this repository.
-- Go to the repo that you want to commit changes and type
+- Go to repo that you want to commit changes and type

 ```
 python3 /path/to/your/repository/app.py commit_type commit_message